hjuutilainen/ProfileCreator/README.md

-# NOTE - This application is still being developed, previews, documentation and further information will be available together with the first Alpha release.
+# NOTE - This application is still being developed.
+Previews, documentation and further information will be available together with the first Alpha release.

 # ProfileCreator
 OS X Application to create configuration profiles.